LIVE AND RECORDED ONLINE COURSES – FREE MEMBERSHIP! JOIN NOW

 • 24 hours after registering: You’ll receive a confirmation email within 24 hours of registering, which contains some preliminary information.

-• You’ll receive your Zoom log in links the day before the first session in a course (sent from the APPA Academy’s Zoom account <no-reply@zoom.us>)
+• 24 hours before: You’ll receive your Zoom log in links the day before the first session in a course (sent from the APPA Academy’s Zoom account <no-reply@zoom.us>)

 Instructors